anthonyharrison/csaf/SECURITY.md

 ## Supported Versions

-Security updates are always made for the latest version.
+Security updates are always made for the latest version of this component.

 ## Reporting a Vulnerability

+Security issues with this component should be reported to the maintainer.

-If you discover a security issue with this tool or someone else's code, please disclose it responsibly to the appropriate party.
+If in the course of using this tool you discover a security issue with someone else's code, please disclose responsibly to the appropriate party.